Ethics of circumcision

 Male circumcision is the surgical removal of the foreskin (prepuce) from the human penis.
-The ethics of circumcision in neonates and children is a source of much controversy.

-There is substantial disagreement amongst economists, bioethicists, theologians, philosophers, doctors, and political scientists over the practice, with little in the way of a general consensus beyond a belief that routine circumcision of neonates for health purposes is a cost-ineffective and ethically-problematic intervention in developed countries, and that circumcision on a consenting adult is a morally permissible action.
+There is substantial disagreement amongst bioethicists and theologians over the practice of circumcision, with many believing that the routine circumcision of neonates for health purposes is a cost-ineffective and ethically-problematic intervention in developed countries, while circumcision on a consenting adult is generally viewed as a morally permissible action.
 Positions taken on the issue are heavily influenced by prevalence in the given area, religion, and culture.
 Some medical associations take the position that circumcision is an infringement of the child's autonomy and should be deferred until he is capable of making the decision himself.
-Others state that parents should be allowed to determine what is in their best interest.
+Others state that parents should be allowed to determine what is in his best interest.